 “One of the things that I most appreciate about Dr. Matsukuma is that she gives everyone time to speak.
 Many attendings (and physicians in general) will interrupt people after about 75% of a sentence.
 But, Dr. Matsukuma gives everyone enough room to get all of their thoughts out ‐‐ and she does it because she's genuinely interested in learning how someone is thinking, and hearing what they have to say.
 It refreshing, respectful, and greatly appreciated.”

-Dr. Olson is an award winning teacher who was voted the 2018 Outstanding Basic Science Instructor by the graduating medical student class, and who has twice received the annual Faculty Teaching Award from our residents, as well as the Department of Internal Medicine’s Division of Gastroenterology’s annual Ruebner-Rosenquist Award for outstanding teaching, and the 2015 Kaiser Award for Outstanding Clinical Teaching.
+Dr. Olson has received many teaching awards.
+In 2018 and 2020, she was voted the Outstanding Basic Science Instructor by the graduating medical students, twice received the annual Faculty Teaching Award from our residents, as well as the Department of Internal Medicine’s Division of Gastroenterology’s annual Ruebner-Rosenquist Award for outstanding teaching, and the 2015 Kaiser Award for Outstanding Clinical Teaching.
 Dr. Olson also plays a leadership role in medical student education and serves as the Instructor of Record for our highly rated general and systemic pathology courses for medical students, in addition to a popular elective in GI pathology.
 She is very active in resident education and provides clinical teaching while on clinical service, in addition to didactic lectures in the residents lecture series.

 Here’s what residents say about Dr. Olson’s teaching:

 “Dr. Olson is a delight to work with as a resident.
 She is a thoughtful teacher and challenges the residents to know full details about their cases and patients.
 She explains the finer points of GI pathology effortlessly and has an open door policy for questions.
 She even entrusts the GI service to advanced residents so they can attempt management and triage of cases on their own.”

 “I can’t say enough about Dr. Olson.
 She is a great teacher, pathologist and role model.”